The following information guides you through dealing with a car lost through repossession.

 - Unearned interest rebates.
 The total payment of a pre-computed loan includes interest payments over the full loan term.
-When a creditor accelerates the loan payments, the creditor is seeking payment earlier than scheduled so the amount of interest that you owe decreases.
-The creditor should rebate this unearned interest to you, and the rebate should be computed based on a formula specified in the loan agreement or based on state law, whichever is more favorable to you, as of the date of acceleration.
+When a creditor accelerates the loan payments, the creditor is seeking payment earlier than scheduled, so the amount of interest you owe decreases.
+The creditor should rebate this unearned interest to you.
+The rebate should be computed based on a formula specified in the loan agreement or based on state law, whichever is more favorable to you, as of the date of acceleration.

 - Interest and penalties after acceleration.
 After rebating the unearned interest, your state’s laws or the credit agreement may authorize the creditor to charge interest on the amount due from the date of acceleration until you repay this amount.
 It depends on state law and the contract, but usually late payment charges will not be permitted after the time of acceleration or at the time a deficiency judgment is rendered.
 A creditor cannot charge both late-payment and extra-interest charges for the same period.

 - Prepaid insurance premiums.
 You should cancel any prepaid insurance and get a rebate.
-Also, you should make sure that the creditor does not charge for reconditioning and repairing a car if it is covered by the car’s service contract or extended warranty.
+You should also make sure that the creditor does not charge for reconditioning and repairing a car if it is covered by the car’s service contract or extended warranty.

 - Value of car.
 Make sure you are credited the sale price of the car at retail, not the estimated value.

 - Expenses from repossession and sale.
-All expenses must be reasonable, including all repossession, storage, repair, reconditioning and advertising expenses.
+All expenses must be reasonable, including all repossession, storage, repair, reconditioning, and advertising expenses.
 The creditor cannot charge you more than the amount the creditor was actually charged.
 Expenses for sale should be the same as for the creditor’s non-repossessed cars.
-Any attorneys’ fees and legal expenses must be reasonable and are governed by the credit agreement and by state law.
+Any attorneys’ fees and legal expenses must be reasonable and governed by the credit agreement and state law.